mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ### Before submitting a PR

 1. Ensure that you work on your changes in a new branch on your fork.
 Create one branch for each task you work on.
-2. Run and check your changes locally.
-Ensure that everything functions as intended.
+2. Make sure to run your changes locally and verify that everything is functioning as intended.

 ### Submitting a PR